dscheerens/ngx-forkable-http-client/README.md

 ## Usage

-To make use of this package begin by defining one or more [`InjectionToken`](https://angular.io/api/core/InjectionToken)s for the `HttpClient` forks.
+To make use of this package begin by defining an [`InjectionToken`](https://angular.io/api/core/InjectionToken) for each of the `HttpClient` forks.

 Example: